turingschool/will-andy-pick-me/README.md

 - Clone your copy of the repo down to your machine
 - Read this README thoroughly, then begin working!

-## Submission
+## Deliverable

-**At or before noon**, push your code to a GitHub repository and deploy to GH pages.
-Complete the provided submission form in your channel to share your work with us.
+Provide the link to your repo and GitHub Pages in your gist.

 ## Workflow